 - Analyze how addressing these problems will improve current and long-term sustainability of communities

-- Explore the role of institutions in perpetuating problems and potential for creating change
+- Explore the role of institutions in perpetuating problems — and for creating change

 - Take action to raise awareness and understanding including presentations, fact sheets, and/or posters